heatseeknyc/data-science/Data Analysis.md

 <a name="overview"/>
 ## Overview

 At Heat Seek, our aim is to use innovative technology to eradicate the heating epidemic plaguing tens of thousands of New Yorkers in the winter months.
-To fulfill this mission, we deploy custom sensors to track an apartment's indoor temperature and record the number of violations per hour.
-Data plays a major role with our mission internally, of course, but we also consumer and analyze a good amount of external data as well.
+To fulfill this mission, we deploy custom sensors to track a a tenant's apartment's indoor temperature and then record the number of violations per hour.
+In addition to the hardware aspect of our mission, data plays a major role as well.
+In addition to our internal data, we spend a lot of time collecting and analyzing external data, and all of this starts with questions.

 We have repeatedly asked - and been asked - many questions related to our mission, including: